 How Greenstone can help

-Greenstone’s software includes an enhanced Targets functionality in the Environment module.
+Greenstone’s sustainability reporting software includes an enhanced Targets functionality in the Environment module.
 Aligned with the requirements of SBTi, organisations can set and track performance against flexible and long-term environmental consumption and GHG targets.
-To find out more about how Greenstone’s award-winning sustainability software can help you achieve your sustainability goals, please talk to us.
+To find out more about how Greenstone’s award-winning sustainability reporting software can help you achieve your sustainability goals, please talk to us.